Liu Chih-jung

-Liu Chih-jung (劉致榮; born April 7, 1999) is a Taiwanese professional baseball pitcher in the Boston Red Sox organization.
+Liu Chih-jung (劉致榮; born April 7, 1999) is a Taiwanese professional baseball pitcher who is a free agent.

 Liu was a shortstop and pitcher in high school.
 Due to a heavy pitching load in high school, his coaches at Chinese Culture University utilized his skills solely as a position player during his first season of collegiate baseball.
 He returned to pitching in 2019.

 Professional career

 Liu signed with the Boston Red Sox as a pitcher on October 23, 2019, for US$750,000.
 Liu arrived in the United States for spring training with the Red Sox in February 2020.
 After the 2020 minor league season was cancelled due to the COVID-19 pandemic, Liu was invited to participate in the Red Sox' fall instructional league.
 Liu began the 2021 season in extended spring training, was first assigned to the Florida Complex League Red Sox where he made a single start, and was then promoted to the Salem Red Sox in early July.
 Overall during the 2021 season, he compiled a 4.23 earned run average (ERA) and 5–1 win–loss record in 13 starts while striking out 60 batters in 55 1/3 innings pitched.

 Liu began the 2022 season in High-A with the Greenville Drive.
 In 25 games (21 starts) with the Drive, he had a 4–11 record with a 6.10 ERA.
 He also made one start in Double-A for the Portland Sea Dogs, resulting in a no decision after allowing two earned runs in 3 2/3 innings.
 Liu spent the 2023 season with Portland, pitching to a 7–8 record in 26 games (24 starts) with a 5.35 ERA.

+Liu did not appear for the Red Sox organization during the regular season prior to his release on June 11, 2026.